 - Speak to other friends and family about what the deceased may have wanted.

-- Find out if the website / blog is self hosted (paid for) or hosted for free.
+- Find out if the website / blog is self hosted (paid for) or if it is hosted for free.

-- If the website is self hosted make sure that the hosting is paid for to ensure that it remains live.
+- If the website is self hosted you will need to ensure that the hosting is paid for in order for it to remain live.

 - Ensure sure that the deceased’s URL (website address) and hosting is paid for.
-Generally speaking (paid for) hosting is paid for each month and the URL will need to be renewed every year or twos.
+Often URLs need to be renewed every year or twos.
 Hosting is often paid for through direct debit payments every month.

 - If you do not know who the URL was registered through you may want to use the tool ‘WhoIs‘ to find out.
 Simply add the URL into the search box https://who.is.
 Once you have found out who the URL was purchased through you may want to contact them directly and ask for technical support.

 - Try and find out the username and password for the website.
-Once attained you or a friend will be able to update the website on the deceased’s behalf.
-Tasks may include sending out a blog post stating that the website author has died and/or updating the website’s design, content management system etc.
+Once attained you, a friend or a family member may be able to update the website on the deceased’s behalf.
+Tasks may include sending out a blog post stating that the website author has died.
+Other tasks may include carrying out general administrative and design tasks.